Satisfying Hawaiian Appetites in Las Vegas

-Monta Ramen – If you like ramen, this is a must place to go to.
+If you like ramen, this is a must place to go to.
 It’s located near the corner of Decatur and Spring Mountain Road.
-Their ramen, gyoza and fried rice will really appeal to Hawaii-honed taste buds.
+Their ramen, gyoza and fried rice will appeal to people from Hawaii.
 It’s usually very busy and you can’t make reservations here; it’s first come, first served.

-Ichiza – Dollar for dollar, this place offers some of the best value in traditional izakaya cuisine.
+Dollar for dollar, this place offers some of the best value in traditional izakaya cuisine.
 Food is very authentic, tasty and fresh.
 Quite naturally, the place is very crowded; so you’d better make a reservation before going.
 One of the unique things about this restaurant is about half of the menu is pasted on pieces of paper on the wall; so check them out in addition to what you can find on the standard menu.
 It’s definitely a place for satisfying Hawaiian appetites in Las Vegas.

-Chick-fil-A – This very popular fast food chain specializing in all things chicken is coming to Sin City sometime in early 2017.
-If you’re from Hawaii, you have to try their chicken sandwiches; so you can tell your friends and relatives back home that you’ve tried one more thing you can eat that you can’t get in Aloha State.
+This very popular fast food chain specializing in all things chicken is now here in Sin City.
+If you’re from Hawaii, you have to try their chicken sandwiches.
+So now, you can tell people back home that you’ve tried one more thing that you can’t get in Aloha State.

-And of course, Panda Travel ® can take you to Las Vegas so that you can experience these great places for some really cheap and good eats in Sin City.
+And of course, Panda Travel ® can take you to Hawaii’s Ninth Island.
+By doing so, you can check out these places for satisfying Hawaiian appetites in Las Vegas.